Java Collections Cheat Sheet

 Sure, this is not a definitive list, but these are the essential libraries that you should know about.
 You’re might be using Guava in your project already; at least once you have thought about how awesome would it be to have the collections for primitives, and so on.
 So check these out!

 It's not easy to change something as fundamental as the collections library in the JDK.
-However, the Java 8 release had implemented a major enhancements to the collections library and more than that, with the inclusion of the default methods it made it possible to evolve the collection interfaces without breaking all of the implementations.
+However, the Java 8 release had implemented a major enhancements to the collections library.
+Java 8 collections default methods it made it possible to evolve the collection interfaces without breaking all of the implementations.

 The progress doesn't stop there.
 The upcoming Java 9 release contains the JEP 269: Convenience Factory Methods for Collections, the proposal to include the methods for easier collection creation.
 Finally, we would be able to specify the collections with a simpler syntax like: